 By attending, stallholders give their consent for them, anyone selling on their stall, and their produce to be named, photographed, filmed, or recorded by the Market or a Market-approved party for the purposes of promoting the Market without fee or requirement of acknowledgment.

-Other Commercial photography of the Market is subject to approval by the Committee or Coordinator.
+Other Commercial photography of the Market is subject to approval by the subcommittee or Coordinator.

 Market Committee

-The Market is coordinated by the Market Committee
+The Market is coordinated by the subcommittee

-The Committee is a volunteer activity that operates for the benefit of the market collectively.
+The subcommittee is a volunteer activity that operates for the benefit of the market collectively.

-The Committee is responsible for:
+The subcommittee is responsible for:

 Co-ordinating the market